 I’ve not used my MYO rudder since I made it in 2016.
 Partly because I’ve only done day trips predicated on nice weather, but also it’s all just more faff and clutter, not least the lines and footboard.
-As explained earlier, for multi-day trips where you must deal with the winds you’re given, it’s a good idea.
-But even then, you only notice your relative lack of speed alongside others.
-Alone, you’re as fast as you are.
+As explained earlier, for multi-day trips where you must deal with the winds you’re given, a rudder is a good idea.
+But even then, you only notice your relative lack of speed (due to sidewind paddling correction) alongside others.
+Alone, you’re as fast as you are [grasshopper].

 While waiting for rudder bits to turn up, we went out for an evening paddle round Eilean Mullagrach.
 It was pretty calm but at no point did I think, ‘Darn, I wish I had a rudder’.
 When it came to turning corners we just paddled hard or dragged a blade and round we came.

 But the Seawave rudder project carries on like a supertanker with a jammed… rudder, if for no other reason than it’s fun to experiment and a rudder can also work as an articulated skeg when locked out – something I may look into when it’s all done.

 Ironing out the flaws with the prototype added up to attaching it more securely at the back and making the pedal board out of something more responsive and durable.
 By coincidence, all these components can be sawn from a single piece of 450 x 300 x 12mm LDPE chopping board (left) which costs from £8 on eBay in a range of colours.
 This is 50% thicker than the smaller board I used on the prototype plate so doesn’t need doubling up and gluing to make it rigid.